Calendar

 Where?
 Wolvercote Zendo

 Posture, breathing and fundamental types of meditation will be (re)examined and practised.
-Every week there will be a short presentation and discussion of philosophical aspects underlying Zen practice.
+Every week there will be a short presentation and discussion of practical and philosophical aspects underlying Zen practice.

 Cost: donations on ‘what you can afford’ basis